grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/03 API/02 PodDisruptor/04 TerminatePods.md

 excerpt: 'xk6-disruptor: PodDisruptor.terminatePods method'
 ---

-`terminatePods` terminates a number of the disruptor's target pods.
+`terminatePods` terminates a number of the pods matching the selector configured in the PodDisruptor.

 | Parameter | Type   | Description |
 | --------- | ------ |------- |